ublanquet/training-angularjs/README.md

 ### 4. First true module: Dashboard

 Create a new module `app.dashboard`, then import static views `addComputer.html`, `editComputer.html` & `dashboard.html` into it.
-Create a new component `dashboard` with its state `dashboard`, bound to both `/dashboard` and `/` routes.
+Give it a new component named `dashboard`, accessible through the state `dashboard`, bound to both `/dashboard` and `/` routes.
 Create a [service or a factory](https://docs.angularjs.org/guide/providers) that uses [$http](https://docs.angularjs.org/api/ng/service/$http) against your java back-end.

-> It is generally a bad idea to call directly `$http` within controllers.
+> It is generally a bad idea to call `$http` straight from controllers.
 Always prefer to write a dedicated service for that.

 > Do not hard code the api uri within your source code.
 You could use an angular [value or constant](https://docs.angularjs.org/guide/providers) to hold the configuration.
 In javascript, there is no standard for switchable configuration like 'app.properties', but your gulp setup support this option : Just override `src/env/dev-conf.js` to define variables picked-up by `gulp serve`.